 Pop art print inspired by the 1951 British crime thriller starring Earl Cameron.

-Cameron went on to have a long and varied career and is still active in film & television, recently appearing in “Inception” and “The Queen”.
-With appearances in the Bond film “Thunderball” and cult projects including “The Prisoner” and “Danger Man”, Earl Cameron is the oldest living actor to have appeared in “Doctor Who”.
+Cameron went on to have a long and varied career in film & television, appearing in “Inception” and “The Queen”.
+With appearances in the Bond film “Thunderball” and cult projects including “The Prisoner” and “Danger Man”, Earl Cameron was the oldest living actor to have appeared in “Doctor Who”.

 “Pool of London” premiered at the Odeon Leicester Square in London on the 22nd of February 1951.